enatsek/Debian-Ubuntu/README.md

 - UserAndGroupAdminOnDebianUbuntu: User and Group administration on Debian and Ubuntu Server (and desktops).

-- AnsibleOnUbuntu: Ansible tutorial based on Debian/Ubuntu workstation and servers.
+- AnsibleOnDebianUbuntu: Ansible tutorial based on Debian/Ubuntu workstation and servers.

-- AGT-KVMOnUbuntu1: KVM Virtualization tutorial (beginner) on Ubuntu Server.
+- KVMOnDebianUbuntu1: KVM Virtualization tutorial (beginner) on Debian and Ubuntu Server.

 - AGT-KVMOnUbuntu2: KVM Virtualization tutorial (networking) on Ubuntu Server.